postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/opsgenie.md

 An alert on Opsgenie consists of the following information:

-* Description of failing tests (failures in your test scripts you have written in Postman)
-* Number of errors (errors occur when Postman is unable to fetch a response from your API)

 * Description of failing tests
 * Number of failed tests
 * Number of passed tests